gonzalezrostani/academic-web-Vale/content/home/projects2.md

 <div>
 <h3 class="paper-title"><a href="https://www.journals.uchicago.edu/doi/10.1086/734533" target="_blank" rel="noopener">Elections, Right-wing Populism, and Political-Economic Polarization: The Role of Institutions and Political Outsiders</a></h3>
 <div class="paper-meta"><div><strong>Valentina González-Rostani</strong></div><div><em>The Journal of Politics</em> (2025/2026)</div></div>
-<details><summary>Abstract</summary><div><p>While there is little doubt that technological change is generating labor market polarization around the world, we know much less about its translation into partisan polarization.
+<details><summary>Abstract</summary><p>While there is little doubt that technological change is generating labor market polarization around the world, we know much less about its translation into partisan polarization.
 I explore the political polarization driven by the rise of right-wing populist parties and leaders throughout developed democracies.
 I build a theoretical model to explain how right-wing populists have attracted the votes of routine workers, workers exposed to automation risk, and previously loyal to mainstream left-wing parties, within both majoritarian multi-district and multiparty proportional systems.
-I empirically evaluate the theory, focusing primarily on the US and Germany, using individual vote-switching data and campaign targeting strategies inferred from the content of political speeches and party manifestos.</p></div></details>
+I empirically evaluate the theory, focusing primarily on the US and Germany, using individual vote-switching data and campaign targeting strategies inferred from the content of political speeches and party manifestos.</p>
-<details><summary><a href="https://gonzalez-rostani.com/img/Papers/Revised_ms.pdf" target="_blank" rel="noopener">Pre-Print</a></summary><div><p>PDF.</p></div></details>
-<details><summary><a href="https://www.journals.uchicago.edu/doi/10.1086/734533" target="_blank" rel="noopener">First View</a></summary><div><p>Publisher page.</p></div></details>
+</details> &nbsp;
+<details><summary><a href=https://gonzalez-rostani.com/img/Papers/Revised_ms.pdf>Pre-Print</a> </summary><p> </p>
+</details> &nbsp;
+<details><summary><a href=https://www.journals.uchicago.edu/doi/10.1086/734533>First View</a> </summary><p> </p>
 <div class="tags"><span class="tag">Automation</span><span class="tag">Populism</span><span class="tag">Text-as-Data</span></div>
 </div>
 <span class="badge published">Published</span>